 I completed my PhD in science communication at the University of Otago on New Zealand's South Island, where I investigated rhetorical strategies for non-deficit model communication and how written science communication mediates relationships between researchers and winemakers and growers.
-Following an undergraduate degree in molecular biology, I completed an MS in microbiology and an MA in rhetoric and writing studies, with my doctoral project and current work emerging from long-term interests in wine microbiology and in how scientific knowledge is constructed and intersects with other forms of knowledge in written discourse.
+Following an undergraduate degree in molecular biology, I completed an MS in microbiology and an MA in rhetoric and writing studies.
+My doctoral project and current work emerging from long-term interests in wine microbiology, and in how scientific knowledge is constructed and intersects with other forms of knowledge in written discourse.

-Alongside my academic work, I have written about wine science and technology for popular and industry audiences since 2010, and I continue to produce occasional pieces for wine industry magazines and my blog at wineoscope.com.
-In August 2018, I end a three-year term as a representative for the Student Section of the Society for Social Studies of Science (6S).
+Alongside my academic work, I have written about wine science and technology for popular and industry audiences since 2010.
+In August 2018, I ended a three-year term as a representative for the Student Section of the Society for Social Studies of Science (6S).

 Synthetic biology yeast science communication rhetoric wine Interdisciplinary collaboration genomics